SatelliteQE/robozilla/readme.rst

 Milestones:

     milestone 1:
+      * parser optimization
+      * works related to doc, installer, unittests and TravisCI
       * find bugzilla ids work around usage in robottelo code and analyze their states
-      * make recommendation, and warn about critical and possible problems
+      * make recommendation and warn about critical or possible problems
-      * should be able to be used as a standalone parser or as a lib
+      * should be able to be used as a standalone parser or as a library
-      * works related to doc, installer, unittests and TravisCI

     milestone 2:
       * integration with automation